Geneva Medical College: Medical Institution of Geneva College

-In September 1834, by action of the board of trustees, the "Medical Institution of Geneva College" was chartered and the school began operation on February 10, 1835.
+In September 1834, by action of the board of trustees, the "Medical Institution of Geneva College" was chartered, and the school began operation on February 10, 1835.
 It has also been referred to as the Geneva Medical Faculty.

-Whether the early connection to Rutgers Medical Faculty of Geneva College, located in New York City, had any role in the formation of the Geneva Medical Faculty, has been debated.
+Whether the early connection to the Rutgers Medical Faculty of Geneva College, located in New York City, had any role in the formation of the Geneva Medical Faculty has been debated.
 However, it has already been noted that Rutgers did make use of the Geneva College name in their official corporate title for a period of three years.

-Additionally, it did appear that the trustees of Geneva College began a discussion concerning the formation of a medical school at Geneva not long after the Rutgers ties were broken.
+Additionally, it did appear that the trustees of Geneva College began a discussion concerning the formation of a medical school at Geneva, not long after the Rutgers ties were broken.
 "The memory of the New York branch persisted at Geneva, and it was not long before voices were raised advocating the establishment of a local medical college."

-The trustees of Geneva College stated their intentions that new buildings for the Academic Department would be erected and the "present" college building would be used for the Medical Department and "until this is done, convenient rooms in other buildings will be provided for the accommodation of the Medical lectures."
+The trustees of Geneva College stated their intentions that new buildings for the Academic Department would be erected, and the "present" college building would be used for the Medical Department, and "until this is done, convenient rooms in other buildings will be provided for the accommodation of the Medical lectures."

-The Medical faculty of the institution announced that the Lecture Term would commence annually on the second Tuesday of February and continue sixteen weeks.
+The Medical faculty of the institution announced that the Lecture Term would commence annually on the second Tuesday of February and continue for sixteen weeks.
 The Medical Commencement would be held on the Tuesday following the closing of the lectures.
-The aggregate fee for the lecture tickets was $55 and each ticket was required to be paid for at the time it was received.
+The aggregate fee for the lecture tickets was $55, and each ticket was required to be paid for at the time it was received.
 For any student attending the full lecture, the price could not exceed $100 for two years of study.